 The Grignard addition reaction is considered to be a reversible method with allylic reagents but the reversibility with other alkyl magnesium halides has not been demonstrated so far.
-It has been developed, by using crossover experiments, that the benzyl addition reaction is also a reversible transformation.

-Why is mg used in Grignard reagent?
+Why is Mg used in Grignard reagent?

 Why are Grignard reagents so reactive?

-Grignard reagents are commonly prepared in a nitrogen atmosphere by reaction of an organohalogen with magnesium, because the reagent is highly reactive to oxygen and moisture.
+Grignard reagents are commonly prepared in a nitrogen atmosphere by reaction of an organohalogen with magnesium because the reagent is highly reactive to oxygen and moisture.
 Organohalogens differ significantly in their magnesium reaction levels.
 Grignard reagents are solid bases and powerful nucleophiles.